-If you are looking to apply for a UK visa, you may be required by the Home Office to prove your knowledge of the English language by way of a government-approved test, known as the IELTS for UKVI.
+If you are looking to apply for a UK visa, you may be required by the Home Office to prove your knowledge of the English language by way of a government-approved test, known as a secure English language test (SELT) from an approved provider.

-The following guide looks at the International English Language Testing System (IELTS) in the context of UK immigration visa applications, from who will be required to take an approved test to how to book a test.
+The following guide looks at the International English Language Testing System (IELTS for UKVI), among other test providers, in the context of UK immigration visa applications, with information on who will be required to take an approved test to and how to book a test.

 What is IELTS for UKVI?